-Welcome to the 2022-2023 school year!
+Welcome to the 2023-2024 school year!
 Whether you are a student, parent/ guardian, or staff member, this calendar is one of many resources we use to ensure you have access to the information you need.
-We also encourage you to keep up with the happenings in the district on our website, www.hcps.org, and through tools such as the Parent Portal and HCPS social media accounts.
+We also encourage you to keep up with the happenings in the district on our website, www.hcps.org, and through tools such as the HCPS app and HCPS social media accounts.